 Carmen received her Bachelors of Arts Degree in Sociology from Kansas Wesleyan University in Salina, Kansas in 2000.
 She started working with individuals with intellectual/developmental disabilities shortly after.
 She started at CLA as an Employment Consultant and Community Partner and then became a Program Manager.
 Carmen has been with CLA since 2001.

-Rhonda West, Program Manager
+Melanie Carroll, Program Manager

 Debi Kerr, Nurse Consultant